pgalbavy/geneos/README.md

 The `bin/` directory and the default `.rc` files are **ignored** so be aware if you have customised anything in `bin/`.

-As a very quick recap, each component directory will have a subdirectory with the plural of the name (`gateway` -> `gateways`) which will contain multiple subdirectories, one per instance, and these act as the configuration and working directories for the individual processes.
+As a very quick recap, each component directory will have a subdirectory with the plural of the name (e.g. `gateway/gateways`) which will contain subdirectories, one per instance, and these act as the configuration and working directories for the individual processes.
 Taking an example gateway called `Gateway1` the path will be:

 `${ITRS_HOME}/gateway/gateways/Gateway1`